 A dedicated walk in the Lord is much needed in the hour in which we live!
 The apostle Paul gave an exhortation to the church in saying: Watch, stand fast in the faith, be brave like men, be strong.
-Then he told of some who were addicted (or devoted) (1 Corinthians 16:13-15).
+Then he spoke of some who were addicted or devoted (1 Corinthians 16:13-15).

-A Bible commentary noted that such were individuals willing give of themselves, and cheerfully engaging in ministry, not by constraint, but applying themselves with great diligence, and zeal!
-With so much activities available in today's culture to distract one's attention; such zeal towards the house of God may not be as it was in the earlier church!
-(Click to Listen) (Comment)
+A Bible commentary noted: There were individuals who willing give of themselves, and cheerfully engaging in ministry, not by constraint, but applying themselves with great diligence, and zeal!
+With so much activities available in today's culture to distract one's attention; such zeal towards the house of God may not be as it was in the earlier church.
+(Comment)

 A dedicated walk is one's being set apart, giving of one's self to service, wholly committed, and zealous in one's loyalty.
 Such a standing, in the early church, is noted many times in God's Word.

-Other words describing being dedicated: Consecrated, faithful, loyal, resolute, self-denying, and steadfast.
+Words describing being dedicated are: Consecrated, faithful, loyal, resolute, self-denying, and steadfast.
 There is always a sacrifice in availing oneself to the Lord's service.
 One may have to set aside other activities to accommodate the Lord's work.

 The test of discipleship, revealed in the Scriptures, noted some excuses why some could not readily follow the Lord (Luke 9:57-61).
 Jesus stated: No man, having put his hand to the plow, and looking back, is fit for the kingdom of God (Luke 9:62).